 Seaboard Foods will award $1,000 scholarships each year to students in the following programs at Seward County Community College: welding technology; heating/ventilation/air conditioning/refrigeration; process technology; diesel technology; automotive technology; machine tool technology; natural gas compression technology; and truck driving.
 Students must maintain a 2.5 grade point average to be eligible for the scholarship.
 Students must complete the SCCC Foundation Scholarship/Grant Application and Seaboard Foods Scholarship Questionnaire.
 For more information please visit with one of the program instructors in our Technical School offices.

 SER Corporation has been offering services in Kansas to migrant and seasonal farm workers for over three decades.
 The SER Board of Directors Scholarship Program is open to all Hispanic students who are considered migrant or seasonal farm workers and have maintained at least a 2.75 (B-) cumulative grade point average (first time applicants must have a 3.0 GPA), have applied for full-time status as a student at an accredited college, university or junior college, and meet all admission requirements of the school selected.
 Awards of $500 to $1,000 each will be granted for study leading to an associate or baccalaureate degree.
 Awards are renewable for up to three years or until educational requirements are met, whichever comes first.
 All eligible scholarship recipients MUST complete the application process EACH YEAR to be considered for renewal of the award.
-Forms are available in the Financial Aid office.
-Scholarships will be available during the 2016-17 academic school year by visiting with the SER representative.

 The National Science Foundation's Robert Noyce Scholarship Program is a collaboration between teacher education, physics, geosciences, chemistry, biology and mathematics and is designed to increase the supply of highly qualified middle and high school science and mathematics teachers (grades 6-12).
 The Noyce Scholarship Program at Fort Hays State University offers two levels of support for prospective teachers.
 The Noyce Teacher-Leader Program provides financial support for college juniors and seniors majoring in mathematics or a science field who are pursuing a teaching career.
 Scholarships are $12,000 for each recipient.
 The Noyce Summer Scholar Program provides paid opportunities for students to experience teaching science and mathematics in informal settings such as camps and outreach programs prior to formally pursuing a career in teaching.
 There is a $2,400 stipend for each recipient.
 To apply for these scholarships visit http://www.fhsu.edu/noyce.